alexknowshtml/postmark-approved-wordpress-plugin/readme.txt

 1. Postmark WP Plugin Settings screen.

 == Changelog ==

+= v1.5 =
+* Fix issue with new WordPress HTTP API Integration.

 = v1.4 =
 * New option to force emails to be sent as HTML.
 Previously just detected Content-Type.